uol-student-life/student-life/README.md

 $ docker compose -f ./docker-compose.full.yaml up -d
 ```

-### Expected result

-Listing containers should show three containers running and the port mapping as below:
+There should be three containers running and the port mapping as below:

 ```
 $ docker compose ps